bmfrosty/SimpleBX/README.md

 # [Character Creation]()
 Roll 3d6 DTL.
 The line is whatever the DM says it is.
 Usually Str, Dex, Con, Int, Wis, and Cha.

-Calculate the [Ability Modifiers](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=ability_scores#ability_modifiers1) and add up the modifiers.
-If they're +1 or better combined, you passed teh first test for a valid character.
-Then each class has requirements of a +1 or better in it's prime requisites.
+* Calculate the [Ability Modifiers](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=ability_scores#ability_modifiers1) and add up the modifiers.
+[Here's a Tool](https://bmfrosty.github.io/SimpleBX/).
+If they're +1 or better combined, you passed the first test for a valid character.
+* Then each class has requirements of a +1 or better in it's prime requisites.
 A party should normally be constitued (from most common to least common) of Fighters, Dwarves, Clerics, Halflings, Magic Users, and Elves.

 # Classes
 You only get 6.
 The Halfling and Thief got rolled together.
 Everyone gets some Thief Skills.